Resident Evil Village: Critical reception

-Critics praised the variety of gameplay throughout each section of the game.
-Hornshaw commended the diversity of horror ideas, finding it impressive how skilfully the game switched between them, and called each area "fun, intense, and, naturally, frightening in its own way."
-Hurley lauded the sections in the game's first half as "full of atmosphere and intrigue as you explore".
-He gave particular praise to the second area for being "one of the best horror moments I've played in a long time", but thought that the game's latter half felt average, especially in comparison to the game's greater parts.
+Critics praised the variety of gameplay throughout the game's sections.
+Hornshaw commended the diversity of horror ideas and was impressed by how the game switched between them, calling each area "fun, intense, and, naturally, frightening in its own way."
+Hurley lauded the sections in the game's first half as "full of atmosphere and intrigue", particularly one for being "one of the best horror moments I've played in a long time", but thought that the game's latter half felt average.
 Despite this, he opined that the shifting of ideas throughout the game created excitement for what was coming next.
 Ogilvie noted the changes in gameplay for each section, with one catered towards stealth, while another leaned towards psychological horror over combat.
-He also praised the increased variety of enemies compared to Resident Evil 7, saying that it added "depth and decision making" to crafting, forcing the player to decide which items would have the most effect on certain enemies.
+He praised the increased variety of enemies compared to Resident Evil 7, saying that it added "depth and decision making" to crafting.
 The more open-world style of exploration was well received by critics.
-Hurley wrote that Resident Evil Village was the first time the series had experimented with open-world, and that a lot of his time was spent exploring and retreading areas with new skills and discovering new surprises.
-Ogilvie concurred, writing that exploring the village itself as the game's central aspect helped distinguish it from previous installments.
-He felt exploration was rewarding from unlocking new paths and secrets, further augmented by the inclusion of a merchant character which motivated him to explore in search of tradable items.
+Hurley wrote that Resident Evil Village was the first time the series had experimented with open-world, and that a lot of his time was spent exploring areas with new skills and discovering surprises.
+Ogilvie concurred, writing that the focus on exploration distinguished it from previous installments, and felt rewarding and motivating from new discoveries and the inclusion of a merchant character.